-Professional basketball superstar Kobe Bryant has played for the Los Angeles (California) Lakers since 1996 when he came to the team as an 18-year-old, the youngest player in National Basketball Association (NBA) history.
-Bryant is a long-time philanthropist, using his well-known name to fundraise for a number of causes.
-His stellar career was tarnished in 2003 when he was arrested for alleged sexual assault, resulting in a suit that was settled out of court a year later.
+Professional basketball superstar Kobe Bryant played for the Los Angeles (California) Lakers since 1996 when he came to the team as an eighteen-year-old, the youngest player in National Basketball Association (NBA) history, until his retirement in 2016.
+Bryant was a long-time philanthropist, using his well-known name to raise funds for a number of causes.

-Bryant is the youngest of three children born on August 23, 1978 in Philadelphia, Pennsylvania to former National Basketball Association player and Women’s National Basketball Association head coach Joe “Jellybean” Bryant and Pamela Cox Bryant.
+Born in Philadelphia, Pennsylvania on August 23, 1978, Bryant was the youngest of three children born to former NBA player and WNBA head coach Joe “Jellybean” Bryant and Pamela Cox Bryant.
 His parents named him after the popular Japanese steak of the same name.
 In 1983, Bryant’s father left the NBA and moved his family to Italy to play professional basketball.
 Young Kobe quickly adapted to his environment, learning to speak fluent Italian and Spanish.
 Besides learning to play basketball at an early age, Bryant also became a skilled soccer player.
 Following his father’s retirement from basketball in 1991, the family returned to Philadelphia.

-While in high school Bryant became a top basketball prospect at Lower Merion High School in suburban Philadelphia.
-In his senior year Bryant led his team in scoring and to a state championship.
+While in high school, Bryant became a top basketball prospect at Lower Merion High School in suburban Philadelphia.
+In his senior year, Bryant led his team in scoring and to a state championship.
 He finished his high school career as Southeastern Pennsylvania’s all-time leading scorer with 2,883 points.
-In 1996 he earned the USA Today National High School Player of the Year and Naismith Player of the Year awards among other honors.
-Despite his academic success in high school leading to many offers of collegiate scholarships, 17-year-old Bryant decided to forgo college and enter the NBA draft in 1996.
-The Charlotte Hornets drafted him 13th overall, but he was immediately traded to the Los Angeles Lakers.
+In 1996, he earned the USA Today National High School Player of the Year and Naismith Player of the Year awards among other honors.
+Although his academic success in high school led to numerous college scholarship offers, seventeen-year-old Bryant decided to forgo college and enter the NBA draft in 1996.
+The Charlotte Hornets drafted him thirteenth overall, but he was immediately traded to the Los Angeles Lakers.

-Bryant’s basketball skills have earned him millions in endorsements from numerous companies including Coca Cola, Nike, Adidas, Spalding along with several video games.
+Bryant’s basketball skills earned him millions in endorsements from numerous companies, including Coca Cola, Nike, Adidas, and Spalding.
 In 2010, Forbes ranked Bryant as the highest paid NBA player at $48 million.
-That same year Bryant signed a two-year endorsement with Turkish Airlines.
+That same year, Bryant signed a two-year endorsement with Turkish Airlines.

 Kobe Bryant retired from the Los Angeles Lakers at the end of the 2015-2016 season.
-He was 38.
-Unusual for NBA players, Bryan had spent his entire 20 years in the NBA with one team, the Lakers.
+He was thirty-eight.
+Unusual for NBA players, Bryant had spent his entire twenty years in the NBA with one team, the Lakers.